My trip to the kingdom of shoes: factory outlets and a world championship

 Among them were:

-I'll be honest with you, I had absolutely no idea what to expect, I only knew Florent, I don't have shoemaker-level knowledge of shoes, but I'm curious and I like to learn.
+I'm going to be honest with you, I had absolutely no idea what to expect, I only knew Florent, I don't have shoemaker-level knowledge of shoes, but I'm curious and I like to learn.

-Northampton: the cradle of English shoes
+Northampton: the birthplace of English shoes

 As a French person, it's very hard to understand what makes Northampton so special.
 But I'll try to give you a comparison...